omarkohl/goatd/README.md

 # Credits

-* The goat icon in the logo from flaticon.com with license "Free for personal and commercial purpose with attribution."
+* The goat icon in the logo is from flaticon.com with license "Free for personal and commercial purpose with attribution."
   [Link](https://www.flaticon.com/free-icon/goat_1998662).
 * The font in the logo is "Blackberry Jam" from Billy Argel licensed as "Free for personal use".